 Director of Psychological Services

-Dr. Cooperberg is a clinical psychologist licensed in New Jersey and Pennsylvania.
-He earned his doctorate in clinical psychology with a specialization in children and adolescents at Case Western Reserve University after completing his pre-doctoral internship at University of Medicine and Dentistry-Robert Wood Johnson Medical School and his undergraduate degree at the University of Michigan.
-He has extensive experience conducting therapy and evaluations with children, adolescents, adults, and their families, including individuals with a wide range of presenting problems.
-He has worked in numerous settings, including schools, specialized summer programs, community mental health centers, day treatment and residential placement facilities, inpatient hospitals, and specialty outpatient clinics.
-Dr. Cooperberg has expertise in working with children and adolescents with mood, behavioral, and social disorders as well as ADHD, oppositional defiant disorder, Asperger syndrome, high-functioning autism, depression, bipolar disorder, and anxiety disorders.
-Dr. Cooperberg provides individual and family therapy for individuals of all ages as well as Behavior Parent Training.
-He has extensive experience in providing social skills training and social-emotional learning in both individual and group formats.
-Dr. Cooperberg also provides behavioral consultation to numerous school districts throughout the state, while conducting Functional Behavior Assessments (FBA) and writing Behavior Intervention Plans.
+Mark Cooperberg is a clinical psychologist licensed in New Jersey.
+He has a PhD in clinical psychology—with specialization in children and adolescents—from Case Western Reserve University, which he earned after a predoctoral internship at Robert Wood Johnson Medical School of the University of Medicine and Dentistry.
+His undergraduate degree in psychology is from the University of Michigan.
+Mark has extensive experience in conducting therapy and evaluations with children, adolescents, adults, and families, including individuals with wide ranges of presenting problems.
+He has worked in many settings, such as schools, specialized summer programs, community mental health centers, day treatment facilities, residential placement facilities, inpatient hospitals, and specialty outpatient clinics.
+Mark has acquired deep expertise in working with children and adolescents who have mood, behavioral, and social disorders; attention deficit hyperactivity disorder; oppositional defiant disorder; Asperger’s syndrome; high-functioning autism; depression; bipolar disorder; and anxiety disorders.
+Mark also provides individual and family therapy, behavioral parent training, social skills training, and social and emotional learning in both individual and group formats.
+He also conducts functional behavior assessments and writes behavior intervention plans.

 Kelly received her bachelor’s degree in communication sciences from LaSalle University, and she earned her Master of Science degree in speech language pathology from Northeastern University.
 After beginning her career, she became interested in the behavioral aspects of her students and received her Graduate Certificate in Applied Behavior Analysis.
 She has worked in private practices as well as a variety of school settings, including working with students ages 2-21 in general education settings through separate day programs.
 Throughout her career, she has gained experience with a variety of areas of need, including language, social skills, and articulation.
 Kelly has a special interest in the area of augmentative and alternative communication and has experience in implementing it.
 Kelly also has specialized training in PROMPT.